-MECA 441 Sensors and Actuators 3(3,0) Sensor and a ctuator technologies; classification and terminolog y of sensors and actuators; sen sors characteristics; physical principles of sens ing; measurement applications (position and speed, stress and strain, temperature, vibration and acceleration, pressure and flow...); Electromagnetic principles; solenoids and relays; electric motors (DC motors, Stepper motors...); Hydraulics actuators; Pneumatic actuators; interface methodologies and circuits; integration aspects; manufacturing techniques and material properties; team projects.
-Prerequisite: MECA 341.
+MECA 441 Sensors and Actuators 3(3,0) Sensor and a ctuator technologies; classification and terminolog y of sensors and actuators; ser sors characteristics; physical principles of sens ing; measurement position and speed, stress and strain, temperate acceleration, p ressure and flow); Electromagnetic principles; sol lenoids and relays; (DC motors , Stepper motors); Hydraulics actu actuators; inte rface methodologies and circuits; integration aspe cts; manufacturing techniques and l material properties; team projects.
+Prerequisite : MI ECA 341.
 Annually.

-MECA 442Microcontrollers for Mechatronics3(2,2)The aim of this course is to provide a deep understanding for the integration of microcontrollers in mechatronic systems starting from the technologies used to develop microcontrollers/microprocessors, to their internal features and peripherals (timers, interrupts, analog-to-digital converters,...).
-In this course, students develop various microcontroller programs for mechatronic applications, including the usage of I/O and communication peripherals.
-Prerequisite: CCEE 221 and MECH 201.
+MECA 442 Microcontrollers for Mechatronics 3(2,2) The aim of th is course is to provide a deep understanding for the integration of microcontroller s in mechatronic systems starting from the technolog ies used to develop microcontroller s/microprocessors, to their internal features and p peripherals (timers, interrupts, ana log-to-digital converters).
+In this course, studen ts develop various microcontroller programs for mechatronic applications, including th e usage of I/O and communication peripherals.
+Prerequisite: CCEE 221 and MECH 2 00.